 Currency: Euro (EUR)

 On Arrival: Presuming you are already within Italy prior to arriving in the Amalfi Coast, most commonly you will arrive by train in Sorrento (via Naples) or in Salerno.
+We buy our train tickets online through Trainline.
 From here you can get to the village you are staying in by bus, car, or ferry (more common in the summer months).

 Getting Around: Getting around the Amalfi Coast is definitely easier in the summer months, with many ferries and boats also available.
 You can get around via bus, scooter (if you’re comfortable and licensed), or ferry/boat.
 My favourite by far is by boat, as you get to see the beautiful coastal villages and get a boat ride too.
 The roads are narrow, windy and on the edge of cliffs, which make for a thrilling ride for some and a nervous ride for others.